Skip to main content

 "True liberty is the quest of the ages and the reward of evolutionary progress.
 False liberty is the subtle deception of the error of time and the evil of space.
 Enduring liberty is predicated on the reality of justice, intelligence, maturity, fraternity, and equity."
 (54:1.2)

-We are in the second of those two sentences as a culture.
-The rebellion's central sophistry, that personal liberty is a thing one possesses by asserting it against the obligations one owes to other beings, is the unexamined assumption of much of our public life.
-Believers who recognize this for what it is, and who choose the slow and harder discipline of true liberty rooted in obligation, are doing the cosmic work of foreshortening the era.
-Not by political program.
-By personal fidelity.
+The counterfeit is precisely the appealing one.
+Paper 54 warns that "liberty without the associated and ever-increasing conquest of self is a figment of egoistic mortal imagination," that "self-motivated liberty is a conceptual illusion, a cruel deception," and that "license masquerading in the garments of liberty is the forerunner of abject bondage" (54:1.5).
+The rebellion's central claim, that personal liberty is a thing one possesses by asserting it against the obligations one owes to others, remains the unexamined assumption of much of public life.
+Believers who recognize it for what it is, and who choose the slower and harder discipline of true liberty rooted in obligation, are doing the cosmic work of foreshortening the era, not by political program but by personal fidelity.

 Closing